Ahdw/menhir/readme.md

 # Menhir project
-this is a java project with GUI
+This is an immature student java project with GUI.
 Menhir is a card game.